semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

-By selecting the region columns, we can count different values found in that column grouped by region and store this in country_per_reg variable.
+By selecting the region columns, we can count different values found in that column grouped by region and store this in the country_per_reg variable.

 ```python